 It’s worth noting that this is the style of game affectionately dubbed a ‘walking simulator’, so if you’re looking for anything other than a story, it’s not for you.
 Aside from a few technical quirks here and there, this game looks beautiful and plays decently.

-This is one of the most memorable ‘walking simulator’ adventure games on the Nintendo Switch, and it’s absolutely worth taking a look at.
-This section contains a tiny spoiler, so skip ahead if you’re not keen.
+This is one of the most memorable ‘walking simulator’ games and it’s absolutely worth taking a look at.

 In Firewatch, you play as Henry, who has just taken a job as a fire lookout in Shoshone National Forest in Wyoming.
 It’s a simple but emotional game that follows Henry as he tries to make peace with his demons and untangle the mysterious side of the forest.